Azure-Samples/azure-python-labs/4-postgres-citus/README.md

 ![image](https://user-images.githubusercontent.com/41684987/117810543-2963e200-b27d-11eb-8b61-35de9bbd279a.png)

+That was quick, isn't it - that too when we are still using Hyperscale (Citus) -Basic Tier.
+If we look at the query above, we will observe that the query ran efficiently because we have distributed our tables such that the data is [co-located](https://docs.citusdata.com/en/stable/get_started/concepts.html#co-location) with minimal cross-shard operations.

-Now that we are familiar with columnar and how to query data on Hyperscale (Citus), lets move on to explore the next superpower of Hyperscale (Citus).
+Now that we are familiar with columnar and how to query data on Hyperscale (Citus), lets move on to explore the next superpower of Hyperscale (Citus):-

+** The Power of Horizontal Scaling**